 But not all deer are created equal.
 Mule deer and northern whitetail can tip the scales at 300 pounds.
 If a shot must be taken in a situation where the animal could be lost to a property line or on a cliff edge, it’s important to drop the animal in its tracks.
 In a case like that, I want a bullet to break bone.
 A non-lead bullet can be the right choice.
 There is only one way to find out and that is at the range, preferably with several bullet weight options.

-Mason Payer is the marketing manager for Nosler Inc., but he is also a longtime hunter with experience in Africa and the American West.
-In his own hunting, Payer often chooses Nosler’s non-lead option, the E-Tip.
+Mason Payer, marketing manager for Nosler Inc., is a longtime hunter with extensive hunting experiences from Africa to the American West.
+On his own hunts, Payer often chooses Nosler’s non-lead option, the E-Tip.

 “If I was going to hunt big mule deer or elk with a smaller cartridge than what would be considered elk-worthy, I’d go non-lead,” Payer said.
 “If you want to break something down that’s the bullet to use.”

-That caused me to remember the first hunt where I packed a box of non-lead cartridges.
+That reminded me of the first hunt where I packed a box of non-lead cartridges.
 We were on a high ridge, watching a canyon.
 A 12-year-old in my care carried a Winchester Model 70 chambered in .243 Winchester.
-The Nosler E-Tip had performed well at the range and I wanted to see how it would do on a blacktail buck.
+Since the Nosler E-Tip had performed well at the range, I wanted to see how it would do on a blacktail buck.
 Shooting down from above, the young hunter connected.
 The bullet punched high on the shoulder and the deer folded like a pup tent.
 It was one of the most impressive examples of a quick, humane harvest I have witnessed.